ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Apply for Name Approval: Subsequently, the process entails submitting an application for name approval using Form INC-1.
 The chosen name should distinctly convey the company’s registration as a Section 8 company, incorporating terms like Sansha, Foundation, or Micro Credit.

-File all Required Documents: The final step is to submit all the relevant documents with the incorporation certificate and Form INC -12 to get a license.
+File all Required Documents: The final step is to submit all the relevant documents, including the incorporation certificate and Form INC -12, to get a license.

 Frequently Asked Questions